Klipper3d/klipper/docs/Example_Configs.md

       hardware.
 For example, do not specify `[virtual_sdcard]` nor `[temperature_host]` config sections.
-   4. Only define macros that utilize functionality specific to the given printer or to define g-codes that are commonly emitted by slicers configured for the given printer.
+   4. Only define macros that utilize functionality specific to the given printer or to define G-Codes that are commonly emitted by slicers configured for the given printer.
 6. Where possible, it is best to use the same wording, phrasing, indentation, and section ordering as the existing config files.